beancount/fava/fava/help/options.md

 ## `journal-show`

-Default: `transaction balance note document custom budget`
+Default: `transaction balance note document custom budget query`

 The entry types given in this list will be shown in the Journal report.
 All other types will be hidden and can be toggled using the buttons.